ArvindNandigam/GeoSatellite-Road-Extraction-using-Patch-Based-Deep-Learning/README.md

 # GeoSatellite-Road-Extraction-using-Patch-Based-Deep-Learning
 This repository presents a deep learning pipeline for road segmentation from geo-satellite imagery.
-Leveraging patch-based processing and a custom U-Net architecture, the model efficiently learns to detect road networks from high-resolution satellite images.
+Leveraging patch-based processing and a custom U-Net architecture(also has a seperate Unet architecture , Unet++ architecture), the model efficiently learns to detect road networks from high-resolution satellite images.
 Designed to run on Google Colab with integration to Google Drive.